-There may be cracking on the product when scoring it, if there is heavy ink coverage on the sheet.
-By scoring the job the we may be able to reduce the cracking but not eliminate it completely.
+There may be cracking on the product when scoring it if there is heavy ink coverage on the sheet.
+By scoring the job, we may be able to reduce the cracking but not eliminate it completely.

 There are three different ways Pantone colors can affect the way your job prints.
 The first is by object effects, such as shadows or glows, on top of your Pantone colors.
 Here is what the effects will look like on screen: